HealthengineAU/booking-webhooks/README.md

 Documentation for booking webhooks from the Healthengine platform.

+## Australian Privacy Laws
+To comply with Australian Privacy Laws (APPs), webhook endpoints must be located in Australia.
+This is to ensure adherence to Chapter 8: APP 8 Cross-border disclosure of personal information ([https://www.oaic.gov.au/privacy/australian-privacy-principles/australian-privacy-principles-guidelines/chapter-8-app-8-cross-border-disclosure-of-personal-information] information).
+As HealthEngine does not currently support cross-border data transfers, hosting webhook endpoints within Australia is mandatory.

 ## Synopsis

 Webhooks can be utilised to notify external parties of booking events that have occurred within the Healthengine platform.